In this Pakistan travel guide I’m going to share with you the top highlights of my 16 day trip in Pakistan.

 Gujranwala is actually a very large and bustling city as well, and locals happen to be very well known throughout Pakistan for their love for food – especially meat – I think that’s why we decided to go there.

 Again, if you love meat, Gujranwala is a worthy stop when you’re in Pakistan.
-Now I had an almost un-countable amount of delicious meat heavy meals in Pakistan, but this restaurant was one of the top.
+Now I had an almost un-countable amount of deliciously meat heavy meals in Pakistan, but this restaurant was one of the top.

 They really took great care in the quality of their meat, the marinade and rub, and I loved the really smoky grill taste of everything.
 The goat chops were the highlight, but also the gola kebabs (like meatballs) were superb.